chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 List of available search strategy
 =================================

-Most available search strategies are listed in ``SearchStrategyFactory``.
+Most available search strategies are listed in ``Search``.
 This factory enables you to create search strategies using static methods.
 Most search strategies rely on :
  - variable selectors (see package ``org.chocosolver.solver.search.strategy.selectors.values``)
  - value selectors (see package ``org.chocosolver.solver.search.strategy.selectors.variables``)
  - operators (see ``DecisionOperator``)

-``SearchStrategyFactory`` is not exhaustive, look at the selectors package to see learn more search possibilities.
+``Search`` is not exhaustive, look at the selectors package to see learn more search possibilities.

 Designing your own search strategy